 4. Incorporate Wood Grain

 Nothing adds texture quite like wood grain.
-Consider wooden furniture pieces or shiplap walls in your home.
-They’re economical and resemble real wood flooring while transforming spaces into masterpieces with alluring, natural texture.
+Consider parquet floors or shiplap walls.
+It is the most versatile texture available.
+They resemble real wood flooring while transforming spaces into masterpieces with alluring, natural texture.

 Read also – 11 Modern Rustic Interior Design Ideas